varunkumardev/amitmerchant1990.github.io/_posts/2020-07-03-match-expression-alternative-switch-statement-php8.md

 ## Caveat

-There is one caveat with match caveat right now and that, as you may probably guessed, is it would only be used with one-liner results.
-So, the cases when you'd want to use multiple line case blocks, you'd need to stick to switch statement.
+There is one caveat with match caveat right now and that, as you may probably guessed, is it would only be used with one-liner expressions.
+So, the cases when you'd want to use multiple line case blocks, you'd need to stick to the switch statement only.

 You can learn more about the feature [here](https://wiki.php.net/rfc/match_expression_v2).